 CSA to develop cloud security controls to tackle BYOD

-The Cloud Security Alliance (CSA) announced Wednesday the launch of its Software Defined Perimeter (SDP) initiative --
+The Cloud Security Alliance (CSA) announced Wednesday the launch of its Software Defined Perimeter (SDP) initiative -- a project tasked with designing a better way to secure personal devices on corporate networks, a trend known as bring your own device (BYOD).

 The goal of the SDP initiative is to produce a framework of cloud security controls that "mitigates network-based attacks on Internet-accessible applications by eliminating connectivity to them until devices and users are authenticated and authorized," according to a CSA press release.
 The SDP working group is led by Bob Flores, former chief technology officer (CTO) of the Central Intelligence Agency and current CEO of Applicology Incorporated, an IT consulting firm based in Vienna, Va., along with Junaid Islam, CTO of Campbell, Calif.-based cloud security vendor Vidder.